Floyd Peters: NFL playing career

-The 6 ft 4 in (1.93 m) Peters was drafted in the eighth round of the 1958 draft by the Baltimore Colts, but was cut before the season started where he was considered too small to play tackle at 225 pounds (102.1 kg).
+The 6 ft 4 in (1.93 m) Peters was drafted 93rd overall in the eighth round of the 1958 draft by the Baltimore Colts, but was cut before the season started where he was considered too small to play tackle at 225 pounds (102.1 kg).
 He then played semi-pro football for the Salinas Packers, until an NFL scout recommended him to Cleveland Browns' coach Paul Brown.
 Peters signed with the Browns in 1959 and played there four years; winning a starting job in 1960, playing at 250 pounds (113.4 kg).
 In his final year with the Browns (1962), he started all 14 games, had an interception, a fumble recovery and three quarterback sacks.

 He was traded to the Detroit Lions for the 1963 season, where he replaced Alex Karras during the future Pro Football Hall of Famer's year-long gambling suspension by Commissioner Pete Rozelle.
 He started all 14 games and had 4.5 sacks, but Peters was expendable after Karras' return, and was traded the following year to the Philadelphia Eagles along with future Pro Football Hall of Fame player Ollie Matson, for offensive tackle J.D.
 Smith.

 Peters played with the Eagles for six years, being named to the Pro Bowl in three of those years (1964, 1966-67) as a defensive lineman.
 He was named outstanding lineman in the 1966 Pro Bowl.
 In 1964, 1966 and 1967, The Sporting News named him first-team All-Conference.

 In the Eagles 1968 training camp, Peters had Eagles teammate Mark Nordquist (an offensive guard) work on pass rushing with Peters before morning practice and following afternoon practice, educating Nordquist on offensive technique in the process.
 Peters asked to be traded in 1970 when the Eagles were focusing on younger players.

 He played his final year in Washington in 1970 as a player-coach.
 Peters played the left defensive tackle position during his career.
 He defended well against the pass and the run.
 Over a 12-year career, he had three interceptions, eight fumble recoveries and 33 sacks.